In Heaven, an Angel is nobody in particular

 Folding the Origami Angel

 I’m not really sure I’ve done this model justice.
 Tadashi Mori’s picture looks more graceful than mine, and the wings are a more even shape.
-That said, for a slightly rushed first attempt, it’s not bad, and it does look very good on the top of the tree!
+That said, for a slightly rushed first attempt, it’s not bad, and it make a very good origami tree topper!

 It’s a box pleated model, based on a 24x24grid.
 The origami angel instructions are interesting though, and the box pleating basically comes to light as you fold the model, rather than starting with ‘fold a 24×24 grid’.
 This allows for the model to evolve as the folding sequence progresses.